 Meet the Ponies

 Our herd of horses and ponies are our pets, they live with us at home and really belong to our children.
-They go for nice walks, they come into the garden, and sometimes even into the house (if we don't tell Dad).
-They go to Pony Club and local shows with us and our friends.
+They go for nice walks, they come into the garden, and sometimes even into the house (if we don't tell Daddy).
+They have been Pony Club ponies and attended local shows with us and our friends.
 At home they live together with our other animals and are happiest when they are all together as a herd.

 Not all of them are suitable for the pony parties, so we only list here the ones that are likely to visit you.